 This includes newspaper articles too.
 If you want to write a newspaper or magazine article on something, your article will have to answer these six questions in order to be published—What is it about?
 Why are you writing about this?
 Who is involved?
 When did it happen?
 How did it happen?

 More Open-Ended Questions

-Leading questions are a form of a closed-ended question that is used to try and "lead" the person into agreeing with you or following your thoughts on a particular subject.
+Leading questions are a form of closed-ended questions that are used to try and "lead" the person into agreeing with you or following your thoughts on a particular subject.
 They are forbidden in courts of law!
-A leading question would be something like "Don't you agree?"
+A leading question would be something like, "Don't you agree?"
 "Surely, you don't mean to tell me that . . . ?".
 These questions can be answered with a yes or no, just like all closed questions but they generally end up with the recipient trying to guess what you want them to say and then follow your lead.
 That is not a conversation, nor is it a useful way of conducting an interview, unless you're trying to get a suspect to admit to a crime.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.